Zi-Ling/AvatarOS/ROADMAP.md

 # AvatarOS Roadmap

-> Building a local-first AI agent runtime that plans and executes real tasks on your machine.
+> Building a local-first autonomous AI agent runtime that plans and executes real tasks on your machine.

 ---